-31008 MW 03:30p-04:30p Armenta, E AGIT-131 MW 04:30p-06:00p Armenta, E AGIT-131
+31008 MW 03:30p-04:25p Armenta, E AGIT-131

+MW 04:35p-06:00p Armenta, E

+AGIT-131

 AGEH-07 Landscape Construction and Installation

-3.0 units: 36.0 hours lec, 54.0 hours lab.

 Covers the fundamentals of landscape construction, including soil preparation, paving and construction materials, hand and power tool use, turf and plant installation, plan reading, estimating and bid preparation; also covers local codes and state requirements and prepares students to pass the C-27 Landscaping Contractor's License exam.

-Merced Campus

-31077 - Tassey, B

-W 11:00a-02:05p Tassey, B
+31077 - Tassey, B W 11:00a-02:05p Tassey, B

 AGIT-131

 AGEH-24 Work Experience in Landscape Horticulture

-1.0 units:

 This course enables students to earn college credit for learning or improving skills or knowledge on-the-job in ag environmental horticulture.
 Fifty-four (54) hours, either paid or volunteer, are required per unit of credit attempted.
 Students must have an established work site in ag environmental horticulture before enrolling in the course.

-Merced Off-Campus

-33012 - Codd, A

-33013 - Codd, A
+33012 - Codd, A 33013 - Codd, A

-AGEH-50 Residential Gardening

-3.0 units: 54.0 hours lec.

-This course teaches the basic needs In residential gardening.
-Included in this course are plant identification, basic landscape design, sprinkler installation and care, fumigation and lawn installation, pruning, pest and disease recognition and control, soils, fertilization, and weed control.
-Also included will be foliage plant care for interiors.

-Merced Campus

-31411 M 11:10a-02:15p Valladao, E

-AGIT-131

-Agriculture (AGRI)

-AGRI-10 Agriculture, Environment, &amp; Society
+Agriculture (AGRI)AGRI-10 Agriculture, Environment, & Society

-3.0 units: 54.0 hours lec.

 This course involves an International view of the sociology of agriculture presented through an examination of relationships between societies and their environments, economics, and agriculture.
 Emphasis will be placed on the analysis of agriculture's use of technology and the corresponding impact on the environment, economy, and society on a global scale.

-Merced Campus

-31015 MW 11:00a-12:25p Casso, C
+31015 MW 11:00a-12:25p Casso, C AGIT-130

-AGIT-130

-Agriculture Animal Science (AGAS)

-AGAS-01 Elements of Animal Science
+Agriculture Animal Science (AGAS)AGAS-01 Elements of Animal Science

-3.0 units: 54.0 hours lec.

 This course is a survey of the livestock industry, supply of animal products, and their uses in animal production.
 There is a special emphasis on the origin, characteristics, adaptation, and contributions of farm animals to the agriculture industry.
 The student will analyze the economic trends and career opportunities in animal agriculture.
 Field trips will be required.

-Merced Campus

-31138 MW 11:00a-12:25p Maddux, M

-31038 Online Casso, C
+31138 MW 11:00a-12:25p Maddux, M AGIT-136 31038 Casso, C Online

-AGAS-02 Livestock Breeding &amp; Selection
+AGAS-02 Livestock Breeding & Selection

-3.0 units: 54.0 hours lec.

 This course combines the study of basic genetic principles with the study of the anatomical and physiological aspects of reproduction as they relate to animal species significant to agriculture.
 The genetic principles to be emphasized include basic inheritance, selection techniques, mating systems, heterosis, and performance evaluation.
 The reproductive aspects to include endocrinology, estrous cycles, mating behaviors, gametogenesis, conception, gestation, parturition, and maternal behaviors.
 Artificial insemination, embryo manipulation, and current innovations in reproductive biotechnology will also be examined.